Geostationary orbit: History

 In 1929, Herman Potočnik described both geosynchronous orbits in general and the special case of the geostationary Earth orbit in particular as useful orbits for space stations.
 The first appearance of a geostationary orbit in popular literature was in October 1942, in the first Venus Equilateral story by George O. Smith, but Smith did not go into details.
 British science fiction author Arthur C. Clarke popularised and expanded the concept in a 1945 paper entitled Extra-Terrestrial Relays – Can Rocket Stations Give Worldwide Radio Coverage?, published in Wireless World magazine.
 Clarke acknowledged the connection in his introduction to The Complete Venus Equilateral.
-The orbit, which Clarke first described as useful for broadcast and relay communications satellites, is sometimes called the Clarke Orbit.
+The orbit, which Clarke first described as useful for broadcast and relay communications satellites, is sometimes called the Clarke orbit.
 Similarly, the collection of artificial satellites in this orbit is known as the Clarke Belt.

 In technical terminology the orbit is referred to as either a geostationary or geosynchronous equatorial orbit, with the terms used somewhat interchangeably.

 The first geostationary satellite was designed by Harold Rosen while he was working at Hughes Aircraft in 1959.
 Inspired by Sputnik 1, he wanted to use a geostationary satellite to globalise communications.
 Telecommunications between the US and Europe was then possible between just 136 people at a time, and reliant on high frequency radios and an undersea cable.

 Conventional wisdom at the time was that it would require too much rocket power to place a satellite in a geostationary orbit and it would not survive long enough to justify the expense, so early efforts were put towards constellations of satellites in low or medium Earth orbit.
 The first of these were the passive Echo balloon satellites in 1960, followed by Telstar 1 in 1962.
-Although these projects had difficulties with signal strength and tracking, that could be solved through geostationary satellites, the concept was seen as impractical, so Hughes often withheld funds and support.
+Although these projects had difficulties with signal strength and tracking, issues that could be solved using geostationary orbits, the concept was seen as impractical, so Hughes often withheld funds and support.